sddevelopment-be/penguin-pragmatic-patterns/content/practices/operas-method.md

 ## Solution

-Apply a consistent process to your problem solving and goal achievements.
+Apply a consistent process to your problem-solving and goal achievements.
 The OPERAS mental model is a description of the flow you go through when advancing a task from "TODO" status to "DONE".
 A task can be of any size, and can range from 'build a house' to 'do the dishes'.